 IOM has been working to counter trafficking in persons since 1994.
-Since then, we have assisted over 90,000 trafficked persons globally.
+Since then, we have assisted over 100,000 victims of trafficking globally.
 In the region, we provided assistance to 768 victims of trafficking in 2016, almost the double of the cases assisted in 2015.

 To ensure freedom and a chance at a new life, IOM offers comprehensive direct assistance packages to victims of trafficking in collaboration with our partners.
 This may include accommodation in places of safety, medical and psychosocial support, skills development and vocational training, reintegration assistance, the options of voluntary, safe and dignified return to countries of origin, integration in the country of destination or resettlement to third countries when needed.

-We believe that trafficking in human beings needs to be approached within the overall context of managing migration.
+We believe that trafficking in persons needs to be approached within the overall context of managing migration.
 IOM’s broad range of activities is implemented in partnership with governmental institutions, NGOs and international organizations under the “3P” paradigm of prosecution, protection and prevention established by the 2010 United Nations Global Plan of Action to Combat Trafficking in Persons.
-We implement the 3P paradigm relying also on the three principles that govern all our counter-trafficking activities:
+We implement the 3P paradigm also relying on the three principles that govern all our counter-trafficking activities:

 - Respect for human rights;